Will My Child Ever Have a Best Friend?

 Take eight-year-old Josh, who stands alone at the edge of the playground, watching the other kids play.
 He’d like to join them but has no idea how.
 Eleven-year-old Tina sits on the porch steps in tears.
 From the next block, she can hear the sounds of a birthday party to which she wasn’t invited — even though she thought the birthday girl was her good friend.
 Fourteen-year-old Tom spends all his free time alone, on his computer.
 No one calls him, and he calls no one.

-“Parents fall apart crying about their child’s situation,” says Richard Lavoie, a special education consultant in Barnstable, Massachusetts, and the author of It’s So Much Work to Be Your Friend.
+“Parents fall apart crying about their child’s ADHD friendship problems,” says Richard Lavoie, a special education consultant in Barnstable, Massachusetts, and the author of It’s So Much Work to Be Your Friend.
 “And it’s never about academics.
 It’s always about the pain of social isolation their child is facing.”
 Parents want to knowhow to help kids make friends.

 It’s hard to overstate the importance of friendships.
 Mary Fowler, the Fair Haven, New Jersey-based author of Maybe You Know My Teen and the mother of a son with ADHD, says that having close childhood friends can make “the difference between things going well, or becoming a hard-to-manage teen, dropping out, abusing substances, and being in trouble with the law.”
 Experts say that having positive social relations in childhood is a better predictor of adult happiness than is I.Q. or academic achievement.
 “Friendships are not a luxury,” says Lavoie.
 “They’re a necessity.”